qbroker/hiveBroker/README.md

 To install download the zip file of your choice, uppack and start by clicking on the nw or nw.exe. hiveBroker uses the nwSaver-Plugin.js.

-The dashboard looks like this or try it here [hiveBroker-Plugin.js](https://github.com/qbroker/hiveBroker/tree/gh-pages).
+The dashboard looks like here below or try it here [hiveBroker-Plugin.js](https://qbroker.github.io/hiveBroker/).
+Unfortunately saving and opening TiddlyWiki's does not work on GitHub pages.

 ![hiveBroker dashboard](Pictures/hiveBroker-Dashboard.png)